39 Victoria Street

 A double-height entrance space was also created, which required demolition of a section of the first floor slab and removal of some of the existing beams.
-The front and rear elevations were remodelled to increase and improve the office floor space and, to allow alterations to the existing stairs, the current cross-bracing was re-profiled in a sequential process.
+The front and rear elevations were remodelled to increase and improve the office floor space, and the current cross-bracing was re-profiled in a sequential process to allow alterations to the existing stairs.

 The final value-adding move created a new area of office space over the original roof.
 Works were required for the installation of new stairs between the eighth and ninth floors, and column relocation in the ground floor retail areas to add further value.